 - other conditions that may affect you or your baby’s health.

 Generally, induction is planned in advance during an appointment at the antenatal clinic.
 A date and time will be discussed for you to come in to hospital.
 We also recommend you discuss your midwife’s involvement in the process with them.

 For a small group of women the decision to have an induction may be made quite quickly following an urgent assessment with a doctor at Women’s Assessment Unit.

 Once you reach 40 weeks of pregnancy your midwife will discuss an induction with you, in case you do not go into labour on your own.

-If you decide you would like to book an induction date and you have had no health issues during your pregnancy, your midwife will make an appointment for you to have a scan to check on your baby and book a date for induction at Hospital.
-This will be a date of your choice (dependant on availability of induction spaces at the hospital) from 41 weeks and 1 day.
+If you decide you would like to book an induction date and you have had no health issues during your pregnancy, your midwife will make an appointment for you to have a scan to check on your baby and book a date for induction at hospital.
+This will be a date of your choice (depending on availability of induction spaces at the hospital) from 41 weeks and 1 day.
 If you go in to labour before the date booked, the induction will be cancelled.

 For women who reach 40 weeks of pregnancy and who may have had some health issues during pregnancy, your midwife will talk to you about being reviewed by the doctor and to discuss an induction of labour date.